ng-girls/todo-list-tutorial-french/component.md

 Dans [Service-Oriented Architecture \(SOA\) vs. Component Based Architecture](http://petritsch.co.at/download/SOA_vs_component_based.pdf), Helmut Petritsch definit un composant comme suit :

-> Un composant est un object logiciel, ayant l'intention d'interagir avec d'autres composants, encapsulant certaines fonctionnalités ou un ensemble de fonctionnalités.
+> Un composant est un object logiciel, dont le but est d'interagir avec d'autres composants, encapsulant certaines fonctionnalités ou un ensemble de fonctionnalités.
 Un composant a une interface clairemant définie, et se conforme à un comportement prescrit commun à tous les composants à l'intérieur d'une architecture.

 In Web applications, **a component controls a patch of screen called a view**.
 It's a part of what you will eventually see on the screen.
 It has a template, which defines its visual structure.
 It also has logic which defines the behavior and the dynamic values.
 The logic part is JavaScript code and is called the controller.